coreyhynes/ISC-UsingWireshark-Part2/content.md

 In the Expression file, type **imap**, and click the right arrow.

 #### :warning: ALERT
 Wireshark is case sensitive.
-Please ensure you use lower case letters for the protocol name.
+Please ensure you use lowercase letters for the protocol name.

 #### :camera: SCREENSHOT
 >LODSProperties